Every year in April we run a "Hands On Scrollsaw Workshop"

 at our Guild's Workshop - 3 Cherokee Place, Mt Maunganui, Tauranga.

-Includes: Set project materials, lunch, morning and afternoon tea
+Which includes: Set project materials, lunch, morning and afternoon tea.

 Sixteen people attended our 2018 workshop.
 It attracted some new participants with 7 attending for the first time.
 Those travelling the furthest were two observers, one from Whangarei and one from Wellington.

 Participants in 2018 were evenly balanced between Fretwork, Intarsia and Marquetry this time, with some who had been before trying something different.

 Marquetry is the art of applying pieces of veneer to a structure to form decorative patterns, designs or pictures.
 Marquetry differs from the more ancient craft of inlay, or intarsia, in which a solid body of one material is cut out to receive sections of another to form the surface pattern.
 The word derives from a Middle French word meaning "inlaid work".

 Fretwork is an interlaced decorative design cut out with a fretsaw, coping saw, jigsaw or scroll saw.
 Originally ornamental patterns were used to decorate objects with a grid or a lattice design.

 Intarsia is a woodworking technique that uses varied shapes, sizes, and species of wood fitted together to create a mosaic-like picture with an illusion of depth.